The Advanced Diploma in Financial Planning goes beyond the

 It builds on existing skills and develops knowledge gained

-through previous study and workplace training.
-It consolidates and
+through previous study and workplace training, better preparing you

 - Personal tax and trust planning